skrubly/rajbots/README.md

 ### The Board Object

 The Board object is the container for the entire game and holds all information regarding players and what has happened so far.
+Every Player in the game has the same Board object attached to them via the `board` property.

 #### Attributes